polyfillpolyfill/polyfill-service/.github/CONTRIBUTING.md

 2. Create a new branch to make changes into. `git checkout -b [name]`
 3. In `package.json` rename the `polyfill-library` dependency to `polyfill-library-$version` and change the version to be an npm alias.
 E.G. `"polyfill-library": "^3.27.4"` becomes `"polyfill-library-3.27.4": "npm:polyfill-library@3.27.4"`
 4. In `server/routes/v3/polyfill.js` add a new map entry for the version of `polyfill-library` you have just added.
+5. In `src/data/polyfills.js` add a new entry to the `versions` array for the version of `polyfill-library` you have just added.
-5. In the terminal run `npm install polyfill-library@*`
+6. In the terminal run `npm install polyfill-library@*`
-6. In `fastly/vcl/main.vcl:114` add the new version to the if statement for setting the version query parameter.
+7. In `fastly/vcl/main.vcl:114` add the new version to the if statement for setting the version query parameter.
-7. Commit the file changes into git, push up the branch and open a pull-request
+8. Commit the file changes into git, push up the branch and open a pull-request

 ## Cutting a Release